twilio-labs/function-templates/funlet-simple-message/README.md

 ## Input

-### Message
+### Messages

-A list of text string messages, each being a recording URL or a text to say.
+A list of one or several text string messages, each being a recording URL or a text to say.
 *(Any string starting with 'http' is considered to be a URL)*

 1. Event